rocky-linux/documentation/docs/gemstones/git/feature_branch_workflow.md

 ## Feature Branch Workflow

-This popular git workflow involves creating new branches for every new feature or fix directly in the main repository.
+This popular git workflow involves creating new branches for every new feature or fixes directly in the main repository.
 It’s usually employed in projects where contributors have direct push access to the repository.

 This Gemstone outlines the process of setting up a local repository to work on and contribute to the `rocky-linux/documentation` project using the Git Feature Branch Workflow.